 Victor is unsure about what to do to cure his brother’s gayness.

 Random suggests there’s one last thing Victor can try.
 What is that?

 Why, holy water, of course.
 Yes, holy water.

 Random Guest then shows him a “holy water recipe” that appears to consist of pouring two shakers of seasoning into a pot of boiling water.

 The guy then tells Victor to make his brother drink it.

 Is this really a thing among the homophobic religious crowd?
 Or is this just complete Mraovich-invented bullshit?

 And how does Victor intend to get his brother to drink this holy water cure?
-Invite him over for dinner again with the pretense of an apology, and slip it in his drink unsuspectingly?
+Invite him over for dinner again with the pretext of an apology, and slip it in his drink unsuspectingly?

 Nope, because that would be stupid.